syys96/Attax-Zero/README.md

 # Attax-Zero
-A c++ implement of AlphaGo idea on Attax game.
+A python implement of AlphaGo idea on Attax game.